The foundation for healthy teeth starts with your gums, which is why we are going to talk about one of the most common gum problems facing humans.

 How to Prevent Gingivitis

 Preventing gingivitis is really quite easy.
 It basically just comes down to good dental hygiene.

-In order to prevent it, all you need to do is brush your teeth at least two times a day, and floss
+In order to prevent it, all you need to do is brush your teeth at least two times a day, and string or water flossing daily.

 your teeth once a day.